HesthaNeo/hq-wan-router/README.md

         <p>- D. Routes to Branch 2 Private Networks via Branch 2 Public IP</p>
     <h2><strong><u>Implementation</u></strong></h2>
         <h3>Step 1: Rack, Mount, and Power On The Cisco 2911 Router</h3>
             <p>- First, we'll Add a 2901 Router to the topology by dragging and dropping it into the Headquarters section of the lab.
-We'll place the 2901 Router in the top right area of HQ and label it as “HQ-INET-RTR”.</p>
+We'll place the 2911 Router in the right side area of HQ and label it as “HQ-WAN-RTR”.</p>
                 <img width="739" height="970" alt="Screenshot 2026-02-07 173927" src="https://github.com/user-attachments/assets/1ceae563-e79f-4427-930b-e8699e4e4c4e" />
         <h3>Step 2: Basic Switch Configurations (Hostname, NTP, Domain-Name, SSH, Etc)</h3>
             <p>- In this step, we did basic configuration for both of the switches including changing their hostnames, setting their time zones, enabling SSH, setting domain names, adding securiting to console and vty lines for SSH, and creating user profiles with a password thedevices</p>